Bridging Kolmogorov Complexity and Deep Learning: Asymptotically Optimal Description Length Objectives for Transformers: Additional Theoretical Analysis and Proofs

-A family of codes that is asymptotically optimal represents a theoretical ideal, and while we have shown that practical instances of such codes exist, we have yet to show that they can be efficiently optimized.
-Future work could consider codes with more relaxed asymptotic bounds, especially if this enables more efficient optimization or inference in practice.

-Consider a family of codes $\{ M_R \mid R \in \gR \}$ with minimum codelength $L_{M_R}^{\bigast}(Y \mid X)$ for a dataset $X,Y$.
-If this family of codes is asymptotically \emph{optimal} then by definition it must satisfy the following upper bound the minimum description length for all resource bounds $R \in \gR$ and all datasets $X,Y$:

-However, if $M_R$ is \emph{not} asymptotically optimal, we may still be able to establish some upper bound on $L^{\bigast}_{M_R}(Y \mid X)$ with respect to the idealized two-part codelength $C^{\text{two-part}}_{T,R}(Y \mid X)$ and the time and space resource bounds $R_t$ and $R_s$, that holds for any dataset $X,Y$.
-Such analysis can still be useful to understood the asymptotic behavior of the code.
-We leave it to future work to establish various specific bounds of interest, and discuss one such example of a \emph{quasi-optimal} bound here.
+Here we provide additional details and discussion related to the bounds in Table~\ref{tab:asymptotic-bounds} introduced in Section~\ref{sec:asymptotic-bounds}.
+The first row of the table shows a description length bound of $|z| + \log R_s$, leading to an overall codelength bound:

-One of the key challenges addressed by the adapative variational code proposed in \ref{sec:transformer-var-code-details} is that we wanted to transmit the $R_s$ weights representing the program tape contents in $|z|$ bits in order to satisfy the conditions of asymptotic optimality.
-In order for the ``unused'' capacity to be transmitted ``for free'', our proposal required a multimodal GMM posterior that could be set equal to the prior for $R_s - |z|$ ``unused'' weights, which adds complexity relative to a two-part code or a variational code with simple Gaussian posteriors.
-Let us instead let $M_R$ denote an alternative code, where Alice can dynamically determine the number of weights ($|z| \in \{1, \cdots, R_s \}$) needed to encode the program prefix $z$, e.g. by sweeping over $|z|$ as a hyperparameter, using structured dropout, or using some other approach.
+First let us detail the construction of this family of two-part codes in contrast to the construction of the variational code detailed in \ref{sec:transformer-var-code-details}.
+One of the key challenges addressed by the adaptive variational code is that we wanted to transmit the $R_s$ prefix token embeddings representing the program tape contents in $|z|$ bits in order to satisfy the conditions of asymptotic optimality.
+In order for the ``unused'' capacity to be transmitted ``for free'', our proposal required a multimodal GMM posterior that could be set equal to the prior for the $R_s - |z|$ ``unused'' weights.
+However, implementing and optimizing a multimodal posterior can be challenging.
+Instead, Alice can adaptively determine the optimal prefix length by selecting $|z| \in \{1, \cdots, R_s \}$, e.g. by sweeping over prefix length as a hyperparameter, using structured dropout, or using some other approach.
 Alice can then communicate $|z|$ to Bob in $\log_2 R_s$ bits, assuming a naive uniform prior over the integers $\{ 1, \cdots, R_s \}$ for encoding $|z|$.
 Then, Alice can simply communicate $z$ in $|z|$ bits assuming a Rademacher prior over the $|z|$ weights, as in our previous construction in \ref{sec:transformer-var-code-details}.
-The resulting codelength then has the bound:
+As in our previous construction, this can be generalized by using an adaptive GMM prior.
+Alternatively, such a code could potentially be constructed using the quantization method of \citet{han2016deep}, which has also been employed by \citet{lotfi2022pac,lotfi2024non}.
+Alternatively, we could restrict the prefix embeddings to some fixed vocabulary, akin to discrete prompt optimization.
+Most directly, in the special case where the vocabulary size is $2$, we reach the same bound.